olin/honorcode/README.md

 **Openness to Change:** I will be receptive to change, supportive of innovation, and willing to take risks for the benefit of the community.

-**Do Something:** When aware of a potential violation of the Honor Code or related policies, a member of the college community must take action in a timely manner to address the situation.
-While all violations are treated with utmost concern, academic and non-academic cases differ in nature and therefore often call for different courses of action.
-Suspected violations of integrity in academic work must be reported to the professor of the course or directly to the Honor Board.
-Other suspected violations must either be addressed informally to the satisfaction of all parties involved or reported to the Honor Board.
+**Do Something:** I will strive to better myself and my community and take responsibility for my own behavior.
+When I become aware of a violation of the Honor Code or an issue within the community, I will take action towards resolution of the situation.
+I expect others to do the same.